dhaas-cyber/System-Hardening/README.md

-# System-Hardening
+# System Hardening

-Objective
+**Objective**

 Design and implement a layered system hardening strategy that reduces the attack surface, enforces security policies, and improves system resilience through firewall configuration, operating system hardening, automation scripting, and implementing least privilege.

-Tools Used
+**Tools Used**

 - GNS3
 - OPNsense
 - Greenbone Vulnerability Management

-Environments
+**Environments**

 - Virtualized lab environments (VMware-based)
 - Linux (Ubuntu)

-Methodology
+**Methodology**

-- This project followed a layered system hardening approach implemented within a virtualized Linux environment.
+This project followed a layered system-hardening approach implemented in a virtualized Linux environment.
 Security controls were applied incrementally across network and host layers to reduce the attack surface and enforce least privilege.

 1. Network Security Enforcement: A virtual network topology was designed and simulated using GNS3 to replicate an enterprise environment, including an edge firewall, internal segmentation, and web server.
-Firewall rules were configured using OPNsense to restrict inbound traffic, allowing only required services while blocking unauthorized access attempts.
+Firewall rules were configured using OPNsense to restrict inbound traffic, allowing only required services while blocking unauthorized access attempts and were tested to confirm enforcement of access restrictions.
-2. System Automation & Hardening: Developed Bash-based automation scripts to validate running services and export logs for security audits.
-File permissions and execution controls were applied within the Linux environment.
+2. System Automation & Hardening: Developed Bash-based automation scripts to collect and log active system processes, enabling consistent visibility into system activity.
+This supported validation of running services and aided in identifying unauthorized or unexpected processes.
+File permissions and execution controls were applied to enforce secure script usage within the Linux environment.
 3. Vulnerability Assessment & Validation: Performed vulnerability scans using Greenbone Vulnerability Management to validate the effectiveness of implemented firewall and system hardening controls.
 Configured platform user roles and permissions to support controlled access.

+**Validation & Analysis**

+To validate the effectiveness of implemented controls, vulnerability scans were compared before and after firewall configuration and system hardening.
+Exposed services, access paths, and system processes were analyzed to determine whether controls reduced the attack surface and enforced least privilege.
+This ensured that security improvements were measurable rather than assumed.

+**Analyst Decision-Making**

-Key Findings
+Key decisions made:
+- Restricted inbound traffic to only required services (HTTP/HTTPS) to minimize the attack surface
+- Used vulnerability scanning to validate controls rather than assuming their effectiveness
+- Implemented automation scripts to improve visibility into system activity
+- Applied least privilege principles to reduce the risk of unauthorized access

+**Key Findings**

-- Firewall rule enforcement significantly reduced exposed network services, limiting external access to only explicitly permitted traffic.
+- Firewall rule enforcement reduced exposed services from multiple open ports to only HTTP/HTTPS (80/443), significantly limiting external access to required services
-- Linux-based automation scripts improved visibility into active system processes.
+- Bash automation scripts provided consistent visibility into active system processes, supporting system auditing and validation of authorized services
-- File permission controls prevented unauthorized file modification.
+- File permission controls prevented unauthorized file modification
-- Greenbone scans identified residual configuration risks, highlighting the importance of continuous security validation.
+- Initial vulnerability scans identified multiple exposed services and configuration risks, including unnecessary open ports and broader access paths
+- After implementing firewall rules and system hardening controls, subsequent scans confirmed a reduced attack surface, with fewer exposed services and improved access restrictions
-- A layered security approach provided stronger security posture than any single control.
+- A layered security approach provided a stronger security posture than any single control

-Skills Learned
+**Skills Demonstrated**

-1. Design - Network topology design, segmentation planning, firewall placement, lab simulation.
+1. Design - Network topology design, segmentation planning, firewall placement, and lab simulation
-2. Protection - Firewall rule configuration, traffic filtering, least privilege design, traffic control.
+2. Protection - Firewall rule configuration, traffic filtering, least privilege design, and traffic control
-3. Hardening - Linux system hardening, file permission management, bash scripting for automation, process auditing and system monitoring, secure script execution.
+3. Hardening - Linux system hardening, file permission management, bash scripting for automation, process auditing and system monitoring, secure script execution
-4. Validation - Vulnerability scanning and analysis, security control validation, residual risk identification, scan result analysis, verification of firewall effectiveness.
+4. Validation - Vulnerability scanning and analysis, security control validation, residual risk identification, scan result analysis, verification of firewall effectiveness

 <img width="400" height="300" alt="firewall" src="https://github.com/user-attachments/assets/2edf0aae-b0b4-43a1-8462-78a51e5d10ea" />
 <img width="400" height="300" alt="Screenshot 2025-10-16 214624" src="https://github.com/user-attachments/assets/324ec8bd-2b54-484b-8588-25a602e1a228" />

-- Set up an edge firewall on the network and configured rules to allow HTTP/HTTPS traffic from WAN to a designated web server while blocking all other inbound HTTP/HTTPS traffic.
+- Configured and validated edge firewall rules to restrict inbound traffic to only HTTP/HTTPS (80/443) for a designated web server, while blocking all other unsolicited external requests.
+Traffic filtering was tested to confirm that only explicitly permitted services were accessible, reducing the external attack surface.

 <img width="400" height="300" alt="Running Processes bash script Daisy Haas" src="https://github.com/user-attachments/assets/c59d457c-c458-4fb6-9fae-ecb6bec6e122" />
 <img width="400" height="200" alt="Screenshot 2025-10-08 211419" src="https://github.com/user-attachments/assets/1e107ae9-c6de-4a3c-9d71-f64579ee3222" />

-- Bash-based automation script capturing active system processes with output to a log file.
-Execution permissions were configured and script output was validated to confirm successful data capture in a Linux environment.
+- Developed and executed a Bash-based automation script to collect and log active system processes, enabling continuous visibility into system activity.
+Output logs were reviewed to validate running services and identify any unauthorized or unexpected processes.
+File permissions and execution controls were applied to ensure secure script usage.

 <img width="600" height="300" alt="Greenbone" src="https://github.com/user-attachments/assets/438d8617-76da-46a7-bbba-beef84bb86e1" />

-- Configured access control and permissions within Greenbone Vulnerability Management to enforce the least privilege principle and restrict administrative functions to authorized users and IP address ranges.
+- Configured role-based access controls within Greenbone Vulnerability Management to enforce least privilege and restrict administrative actions to authorized users and IP ranges.
+Vulnerability scan results were analyzed to validate the effectiveness of implemented firewall and system hardening controls and to identify residual risks.